mxro/maxrohde-web/content/Drafts/Why You Should Become an Engineering Leader (or Not).md

 Don't become a leader for the wrong reasons, or you set yourself up for unnecessary strive and unhappiness.

-In the following, I list some 'wrong' reasons that should make us pause before continuing with aspiring to become a leader, and 'better' reasons that indicate we could be on a more fruitful path.
+In the following, I list some 'doubtful' reasons that should make us pause before continuing with aspiring to become a leader, and 'wholesome' reasons that indicate we could be on a more fruitful path.

 Everyone is different, and everyone values different things.
-So don't take these 'wrong' and 'better' reasons as absolute.
-Reasons listed as 'wrong' here may work perfectly for you and if that's the case, don't let me stop you!
+So don't take my categorisation of reasons as absolute.
+Reasons listed as 'doubtful' here may work perfectly for you and if that's the case, don't let me stop you!

-## The Wrong Reasons
+## Doubtful Reasons

 ### I Want Power